 Dennis: The truth is, the water in Monroe comes out of a river here in town and it’s not good quality — high minerals.
 We were spending so much money on special chemicals and cleanings and water filters — mineral deposits were killing us!
 It took too much time and money to clean the machines.
-Now I always have ice and your guys handle all the cleaning.
+Now I always have a maintained ice cube production and your guys handle all the cleaning.

 I think one of the best parts of your service is Breakdown Ice — I don’t have worries about ice anymore.

 The Iceologist: Ok, I need to step back a moment.
 Earlier you said you opened Monjuni’s after retiring.
 Is this your second career?

 Dennis: I was an engineer with Bell South for 30 years.
 I grew up in a family that owned a lot of restaurants and my son really wanted to start one, so we partnered.